cesarfelip3/icase/README.md

 Update
 ========

 Upgrade From 0.1 to 0.2

 1.  all product/images - small/medium/origin -named changed from _150 to _small, _500 to _medium
 2.  remove product/featured (150w/origin) - too complex and poor reusability
-3. Not tested yet
+3. Routers for plugin, so it's safe, avoid /admin leaked
-4. Routers for plugin, so it's safe, avoid /admin leaked
+4. Added Maintainance Page - switch to maintainace easily
-5. Added Maintainance Page - switch to maintainace easily
+5. Bootstrap for plugin, simply define some global constant here
-6. Bootstrap for plugin, simply define some global constant here
+6. Component for plugin
-7. Component for plugin
+7. Model - debug
-8. Model - debug
+8. Payment Gateway - move to component, so we can add more payment method there
-9. Payment Gateway - move to component, so we can add more payment method there
+9. Order table scheme changed

 SEO basic --